emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

       * Manually Add the following to your plugins.js file
         * {"name":"Cheat_Menu","status":true,"description":"","parameters":{}}
  * Delete MVPluginPatcher.exe and plugins_patch.txt

+If the www/js/plugins.js is read only, remove that in the properties or the patch with fail.

 Some games might have have altered the plugin loading mechanism (for example using a single composite plugin to save space).
 In this case you should open the GameFolder/www/js/main.js and insert the code as shown below in order to get any extra plugins to load.